 - Programs, held during ALA Annual Conference

-- Committee meetings
+- Committee or Interest Group meetings

 - Discussion groups